Bank Expert Euro (EUR) Forecasts for 2022: Slowly Improving

 Uncertainty from the coronavirus pandemic increases volatility in currency markets, including the EUR and GBP.
-Generally, safe-haven currencies like the USD, CHF and JPY will move higher.
+Generally, safe-haven currencies like the USD, CHF and JPY moves higher.
 However, commodity currencies such as the AUD, NZD, CAD and ZAR exchange rates tend to fall.
-Right now, the USD is relatively weaker than the Euro.
-Amongst other reasons, the US has been more negatively impacted by the pandemic than other countries, particularly in the 'second wave' of infections.
+Banks anticipate the USD will remain relatively weak compared to the Euro particularly in the first half of 2022.

 Check today's Euro to US Dollar (EURUSD) Exchange Rate: Currency Converter and Graph